DoMinhCat/C_Final/README.md

 - Space to separate all elements (key words, even commas and brackets)
 - Strings are applied directly, no need to wrap them in quotes or double quotes
-- Available types are int, string, and double
+- Available types : int, string, and double
 - Insert: values will be inserted in the order of which columns are created and all columns must be inserted (can't insert only 4 values into a table with 5 columns)
 - The primary column value will not be automatically generated or incremented, must be manually inserted with INSERT INTO
 - All command ends with a semicolon without spaces before it